 Less fading: Polyester maintains its colour for longer after being dyed and will refrain from becoming faded.
 However, it doesn’t produce as vivid of colour as cotton.

-Holds shape: Good polyester garments will hold their way and won’t shrink in the wash.
+Holds shape: Good polyester garments will have their way and won’t shrink in the wash.

 Non-absorbent: Unlike cotton, polyester does not absorb moisture.
-However, it dries very quickly, which makes it ideal for the gym.
+However, it dries very quickly, making it ideal for the gym.